 John Gerstner used to offer the Jonathan Edwards challenge to his students.
 The challenge before the class asked the students to read through Edwards’ 2 volume work throughout the course of one calendar year.
 How many finished this challenge?
 Who knows?
 However, no one can dispute that Gernster offered the challenge and the church is … More Jonathan Edwards: The Gerstner Lecture Series

 There has always been an ensuing debate within the Reformed community pertaining to apologetic methodology.
-I want to highlight what I believe to be a superb article by Paul Helm responding to Scott Oliphint’s book on Thomas Aquinas.
-Helm’s response at Credo Mag can be found here: (part 1), (part 2), and (part 3).
-Helm’s … More Paul Helm: Who is afraid of Thomas Aquinas?
+For academic purposes, I want to highlight an article by Paul Helm responding to Scott Oliphint’s book on Thomas Aquinas.
+One must view Helm and Oliphint as the two key interlocutors pertaining to the modern debate over Aquinas and Reformed … More Paul Helm: Who is afraid of Thomas Aquinas?

 Inspiration without inerrancy is an empty term.
 Inerrancy without inspiration is unthinkable.
 The two are inseparably related.
 They may be distinguished but not separated.
 So it is with hermeneutics.
 We can easily distinguish between the inspiration and interpretation of the Bible, but we cannot separate them.
 Anyone can confess a high view of the nature … More Sproul: Inerrancy and Hermeneutics

 Two cross currents from the twentieth century have affected evangelical apologetics: apologetic methodology and Carl F. H. Henry.
 Henry was considered the dean of American evangelicalism, who shaped the movement by providing a rational and propositional apologetic.
 Henry also engaged the issues in the midst of a larger question of apologetic methodology, primarily, between presuppositionalists … More Presuppositional or New Historiographical?